Giving up /Rehoming your cat through Strawberry

 We are asking you to donate, as that helps us continue helping cats.
 For example, we can arrange for a volunteer to collect a cat/s, but we have to fund petrol most of the time.
 We request a donation as most volunteers cannot afford to cover petrol as well as giving up their free time.
 We do a lot of vet work.
 Many cats need us to provide spaying/neutering, vaccination, flea and worm treatment, grooming, claw clipping, micro chipping, blood tests and dental treatment, which is all costly.
 As a small rescue with some volunteers, we cannot fund everything with no help.

-It is in the interests of your cat to have a dental or any vet work needed done.
+Dentals are done if urgently needed before homing, according to fosterer’s vet.
 We want the best for every cat but we largely only have adoption fees to fund our work.
 Our helpers cannot fund everything – many of us are donating constantly but we have limited funds.

 Does my cat need to have pedigree papers to get your help?